Gabrieltgaldino/NRG_QT/docs/source/installation/nrgsuite_qt/nrgsuite.rst

 Download NRGSuite_Qt
 --------------------

-The source code of latest release of NRG_QT version is available at: https://github.com/ThomasDesc/NRG_plugin/releases/
+The latest release of NRGSuite-Qt is available at: https://github.com/ThomasDesc/NRG_plugin/releases/

 MacOS
 ^^^^^